 26. Never drop Bowls or Jacks onto the green.
-Be sure to have a good working knowledge of the Rules as laid down by the World Bowls Board.
+Be sure to have a good working knowledge of the Rules as laid down by the Bowls England.

 It’s also customary to offer a drink if you have won and if a marker has been involved in a singles game.
 Observing the above will help you become a respected player and by trying to keep things friendly will contribute towards the enjoyment of the game for everyone.

 Players Roles in Team Games

 In all team games it is the skip’s job to direct the play.
 Other players should ‘attempt’ to play the shot directed by the skip, even if they may not agree with it at the time.
 In a fours game the ’third’ should direct the skip when required.
 In Triples or Pairs the Second or Lead may do this.
 Other players shouldn’t interfere unless invited to do so.
 It is a team effort but communicating and giving advice is less confusing when given by one designated player

 The Skip has sole charge of their team, and their instructions should be observed by the players.
 With the opposing Skip they’ll decide all disputed points, and when agreed, their decision is final.
 If both Skips cannot agree, the point in dispute shall be referred to, and considered by an Umpire whose decision is final.
 The Skip (or No. 2) will be responsible for the scorecard, ensure that the names of the players are entered on it, record the results of each end completed and compare his record of the game with that of the opposing Skip (or No. 2) as each end is declared, and at the close of the game sign both scorecards as declaring the final result.
 A Skip may at any time delegate his powers or duties to other members of the team, provided that such delegation is notified to the opposing Skip.